peejayaccts/churchapp_testenv/docs/front-end_development.rst

     $ grunt serve

 *note: Go to http://localhost:9000*

-*note: The development folder can be found in the /app/ folder*
+*The development folder can be found in the /app/ folder*

 Build the App for production
 ==========================